Second Trimester Diet Plan: Foods to Eat and Avoid

 The second trimester is also often known as the golden period of pregnancy as it marks the point where the discomforts of early pregnancy pass and those of the third trimester have not begun yet.
-To make the most of this period, it is important to maintain a healthy diet which ensures adequate nutrition to you and to the baby growing inside you.
-Read this post if you are in your second trimester and wondering how to go about your pregnancy diet.
+To make the most of this period, it is important to maintain a healthy diet which ensures adequate nutrition for you and the baby growing inside you.
+Diet & nutrition for the second trimester should focus on balanced meals rich in vitamins, minerals, and protein.
+Read this post if you are in your second trimester and wondering how to go about your pregnancy diet for optimal health and development.

 What to Eat During the Second Trimester of Pregnancy?

-Essential Nutrition and their Sources for a Healthy Second Trimester
+Essential Nutrition and Its Sources for a Healthy Second Trimester

-Your diet must have carbohydrates, fats, proteins, vitamins, minerals and plenty of water.
+The diet for pregnant women in the second trimester must have carbohydrates, fats, proteins, vitamins, minerals and plenty of water.
 Every meal should contain 3 portions of each food group.
 Your meal plan should be divided into portions in each of the meals and one snack to keep up your energy levels all day.

-Your diet should comprise of a combination of the following:
+Your diet should comprise a combination of the following:

-- You should have carbohydrates (starchy foods, wholegrain bread, cereals) with every meal.
+- You should have carbohydrates (starchy foods, wholegrain bread, cereals) with every meal (3).

 - Dairy products, which are low in fat, should be consumed at least 2 to 3 times in a day to ensure calcium intake.

-- You can have a moderate portion of oily fish once a week to give you enough omega 3-fatty acids which help in the development of the baby’s brain.
+- You can have a moderate portion of oily fish once a week to give you enough omega 3-fatty acids which help in the development of the baby’s brain (5).
 You may consult a nutritionist for the quantity appropriate for you.

 - You should switch to healthy options in snacks and drinks (like sandwiches, yoghurts).